brysonsy/brysonsy.github.io/projects/hacchui.md

 ## Milestone 2

 For the <a href="https://hacc-hui.github.io/docs/requirements/milestone2">second milestone</a> our team once again split up the different issues, with one of the issues of the milestone going to one person.
 This time I was responsible for US-D6: Delete team, which involved creating a way for a team owner to delete their team from the site.
+Though since this issue was relatively simple compared to other issues in this milestone I also tried to help out where I could on other issues like US-D7: See bestfit teams and US-D8: Indicate desire to join.
+As most of the time we were able to find solutions to our issues by working together and bouncing ideas off one another.

 <img class="ui image" src="../images/milestone2.png">